Superconformal Quantum Mechanics and Growth of Sheaf Cohomology

 In particular when $K$ is large the two new stationary points would lie inside $\tilde{B}^\pm$.
 As a result there is no stationary point for $\Re (S)$ in the complement of $B^\pm$.
-Hence in the complement of $\tilde{B}^\pm$, $\Re (S)$ attains its maximum either at $\partial \tilde{B}^\pm$ or when one of the variables reach the boundary of its contour.
-Our analysis in one of the previous section (after only a minor change because now the contour for $\hat{m}$ is $[i\pi, 7i\pi/4]$) shows that the second scenario does not occur when $K$ is sufficiently large.
+Hence in the complement of $\tilde{B}^\pm$, $\Re (S)$ attains its maximum either {on} $\partial \tilde{B}^\pm$ or when one of the variables {reaches} the boundary of its contour.
+Our analysis in {Step 3} (after only a minor change because now the contour for $\hat{m}$ is $[i\pi, 7i\pi/4]$) shows that the second scenario does not occur when $K$ is sufficiently large.
 Hence $\Re (S)$ attains its maximum on $\partial \tilde{B}^\pm$.
 To estimate $\Re (S)$ on $\partial \tilde{B}^\pm$ we use the negative definiteness of the real part of the Hessian.
 Actually, it is easier to estimate $\Re (S)$ on $\partial B^\pm$ where

 $\tilde B^\pm \to B^\pm$ as $K\to\infty$.
 The difference between $\Re (S)$ on $\partial \tilde{B}^\pm$ and $\partial B^\pm$ is of order $K^{-1/4}$ so it sufficies to estimate $\Re (S)$ on $\partial B^\pm$.